• Home

 How can I become a crane operator?

-Firstly you will have to find a company that will be able to take you on as a trainee.
-As your employer, they will train you to ensure you're able to operate the right machinery, safely and efficiently.
-It is likely that you will need to complete formal qualifications like a New Zealand Certificate or the relevant unit standards.
+Your employer will train you to ensure you're able to operate the right machinery, safely and efficiently.
+It is likely that you will need to complete formal qualifications like a New Zealand Certificate or (at minimum) the relevant unit standards.

 To learn further about joining the Crane profession, CLICK HERE